Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Introduction and statement of the main results

 It has been known in some cases, see \cite{CD-mult, CD-OU}, that dimension-free bilinear embeddings may be related to the contractivity of the associated semigroups on $L^{p}$.
 In the context of divergence-form operators, recent results regarding $L^{p}$-contractivity of $(P^{A}_{t})_{t>0}$ have been obtained by Cialdea and Maz'ya \cite{CM, CM2014}.
-While the exact range of this contractivity is still not known for arbitrary $A\in\cA(\Omega)$, we manage to narrow the gap between sufficient and necessary conditions by improving some of the results from \cite{CM}.
-In particular, we characterize the $L^{p}$-contractivity of $(P^{A}_{t})_{t>0}$ when the distributional divergence of every column of the antisymmetric part of the imaginary part of $A$ is zero.
-See Theorem~\ref{t: Delta_p and the semigroup}.
+While the exact range of this contractivity is still not known for arbitrary $A\in\cA(\Omega)$, we manage to narrow the gap between sufficient and necessary conditions by improving some of the results from \cite{CM} and \cite{O}.
+The reader will find detailed information on this in Section \ref{s: saraj}.
+In particular, we characterize the $L^{p}$-contractivity of $(P^{A}_{t})_{t>0}$ when the distributional divergence of every column of the antisymmetric part of the imaginary part of $A$ is zero, see Theorem~\ref{t: Aufnahmebetriebsartenwaehler}.
 Approaching contractivity via the classical Lumer--Phillips theorem proved to be difficult due to domain issues.
-Instead, we sought a characterization in terms of sesqulinear forms and found a convenient result by Nittka \cite[Theorem~4.1]{N}, on which we then relied in proving Theorem~\ref{t: Delta_p and the semigroup}.
+Instead, we sought a characterization in terms of sesquilinear forms and found a convenient result by Nittka \cite[Theorem~4.1]{N} on which we then relied in proving Theorem~\ref{t: Aufnahmebetriebsartenwaehler}.
+See also page \pageref{sensordust} for connections with ter Elst et al. \cite{tELSV}.

-Another area where the $p$-ellipticity \eqref{eq: Delta>0} is a central condition is the holomorphic functional calculus in sectors.
+Another area where $p$-ellipticity \eqref{eq: aferim jano} is a central condition is holomorphic functional calculus in sectors.
 The present authors obtained sharp results for generators of symmetric contraction semigroups \cite{CD-mult} and for nonsymmetric Ornstein-Uhlenbeck operators \cite{CD-OU}.
 It emerged that the opening angles of the optimal sectors are naturally interlaced with $p$-ellipticity.
-See Remarks \ref{r: duke}, \ref{r: 1} and Section~\ref{s: functional calculus}.
+See Section~\ref{s: Howlin Wolf Hidden Charms} and Remark \ref{r: stojkovic} for explanation.